in

 Asian design has wooden elements like bamboo and rattan, rich colors like reds and yellows, calm colors like white and green, cultural characters like dragons, and religious influences like the Buddha and Hindu gods.

 Japanese minimalist design showcases serenity and tranquility.
-The furniture is clean and simple.
+The style is clean and simple.
 There are less decorations so the space looks bigger.
 The walls are in neutral colors of white, gray or brown.
 Splashes of color can be found among pillows, vases, or art.

-This furniture style was developed during the English Victorian period, thus it is named for Queen Victoria.
-The Victorian period was the beginning of the industrial revolution so Victorian furniture also has the distinction of being the first furniture style that was able to take advantage of manufacturing.
+The Victorian period was the beginning of the industrial revolution so Victorian furniture also has the distinction of being the first furniture period that was able to take advantage of manufacturing.

 English Country